Molecule to Organism

 The program examines the subject matter through the central idea that structure defines function, integrating a scaled theme from the "cell" to the "molecule" and "ecosystem" levels.
 We will start with the cell and proceed to the whole organism and ecosystem with the examination of structure-function relationships at all levels.
 We will examine organic chemistry, the nature of organic compounds and reactions and carry this work into biochemistry and the fundamental chemical reactions of living systems.
 As the year progresses, the scaled theme will continue through studies of cellular and molecular processes in biological systems.

 Each aspect of the program will contain a significant laboratory component, some of which may be based on field experiments, involving extensive hands-on learning.
-On a weekly basis, students will be writing papers and maintaining laboratory notebooks.
-All laboratory work, and approximately one half of the non-lecture time will be spent working in collaborative problem solving groups.
+Every week students will be writing papers and maintaining laboratory notebooks.
+All laboratory work, and approximately one half of the non-lecture time will be spent working in collaborative problem-solving groups.
 Group work will also include reading and discussion of topics of current or historical significance in science.
-This is an intensive program; the subjects are complex, and the sophisticated understanding we expect to develop will require students to work for many hours each week, both in and out of class.
+This is an intensive program: The subjects are complex and the sophisticated understanding we expect to develop will require students to work for many hours each week, both in and out of class.